kpitt/gopass/docs/features.md

 Gopass can limit display of certain *unsafe* fields in secrets.
 By default no fields are obstructed, but if the `safecontent` config option is set to `true` the `Password` field is obstructed.
-Also the special `unsafe-keys` key is evaluated.
-It expectes a comma separated list of keys that will be obstructed when printing the secret.